 Whether birthing in your home or hospital, you have the power to choose what you want for your birth.
 While labor is inherently unpredictable, you can prepare for the unknowns by learning about your options and choosing what feels right for you and your family.

 Globally, the U.S. has the highest rates of maternal mortality and morbidity of any developed nation.
 As many as 80% of maternal deaths are preventable.
-Black and Indigenous mothers and birthing parents are at a disproportionately higher risk for dangerous health outcomes due to the well-known and researched physical impacts of institutionalized racism.
+Black and Indigenous mothers and birthing parents are at a disproportionately higher risk of pregnancy-related death and serious health complications compared to white parents because of the well-known and researched social and physical impacts of institutionalized racism and sexism.

 For as long as humans have existed, Birth happened in the home, and women were surrounded by and cared for by their community.
 Birth Doulas are not a modern concept – we are as ancient as Birth itself.
 Today, with national statistics reflecting a medical system that is not, in fact making birth safer, Birth Doulas are one part of the solution.

 Globally, the U.S. has the highest rates of maternal mortality and morbidity of any developed nation.
 As many as 80% of maternal deaths are preventable.
-Black and Indigenous mothers and birthing parents are at a disproportionately higher risk for dangerous health outcomes due to the well-known and researched physical impacts of institutionalized racism.
+Black and Indigenous mothers and birthing parents are at a disproportionately higher risk of pregnancy-related death and serious health complications compared to white parents because of the well-known and researched social and physical impacts of institutionalized racism and sexism.

 For as long as humans have existed, Birth happened in the home, and women were surrounded by and cared for by their community.
 Birth Doulas are not a modern concept – we are as ancient as Birth itself.
 Today, with national statistics reflecting a medical system that is not, in fact making birth safer, Birth Doulas are one part of the solution.